Drought brings record U.S. cost for crop insurance subsidy

 As the program grows, so does its cost to taxpayers.
 Along with premium subsidies, the Agriculture Department pays part of industry overhead and defrays the impact of severe losses on insurers.
 Experts say USDA could pay three-fourth of this year’s underwriting losses, which are indemnities that exceed premiums.

-Taxpayers will face a tab of around $15 billion, including $7 billion in premium subsidies, $1.3 billion in overhead costs for insurers plus about $7 billion from underwriting losses, says agricultural economist Vince Smith of Montana State University.
+Taxpayers will face a tab of around $15 billion -- $7 billion in premium subsidies, $1.3 billion in overhead costs for insurers plus about $7 billion from underwriting losses, says agricultural economist Vince Smith of Montana State University.

 Crop insurance blossomed into the biggest farm support because Congress seeded its growth.
 Lawmakers wanted to end unpredictable and costly aid bills every time there was a farm disaster, aid that cost $45 billion between 1989 and 2001.